Highlander: The Series season 1: Production

 The French leading production company Gaumont Television bought the rights to the series to have it produced in syndication in America with a local crew, a ground-breaking move at the time.
+The rights were acquired by producer Marla Ginsburg at the 1991 Cannes Film Festival.
 Highlander marked the first time a French production company was creatively involved in a show intended for the American market.
 The show was co-produced in syndication by international partners including Gaumont, RTL Plus (Germany), Rysher Distribution (United States), Reteitalia Productions (Italy), Amuse Video (Japan) and TF1 (France).
 The budget of the first season was US$26.1 million.
 Keith Samples, president of Rysher, stated that "about 75% of the guaranteed budget came from overseas sales."
 The remaining 25% came from United States sales and the producers retained the distribution rights, which allowed the show to produce $800,000 per episode only from international income, believed to be the top result of the 1992-1993 season.
 To secure an adequate share of European content, and as a result of the co-production agreement, each season was divided into two segments, the first segment was filmed in Vancouver, British Columbia, Canada (posing at the fictional location of Seacouver, Washington, United States), the second in Paris, France.
 The production of the first segment began in Vancouver on 13 July 1992, while the production of the second segment started in December 1992 in Paris and used the studios of French state production agency Société Française de Production (SFP) at Bry-sur-Marne near Paris.

+Steven Maier demanded $100,000 per episode.
+For the first season, this represented $2.2 million, almost 10% of the projected budget.
+Obsessed with this number, Steven seemed more flexible in the distribution of profits, and Marc du Pontavice insisted that more than half of the series' filming be done in France, with a predominantly French crew, protecting Marla.
+The only remaining point to discuss was a clause regarding the opening credits.
+Du Pontavice argued in favor of Christian Charret and Ginsburg; to his surprise, his interlocutors yielded and agreed to give them a prominent place.
+In exchange, they demanded a place in the end credits, superimposed on the last image.